-Svenskt Tenn preserve the spirit of Estrid Ericson and Josef Frank in a modern form
+Svenskt Tenn preserve the spirit of Estrid Ericson and Josef Frank

 In October 1924, Svenskt Tenn opens its doors on Smålandsgatan in Stockholm.
 Only thirty years old, Estrid Ericson, the art teacher from Hjo, invests the small inheritance she has just received from her father in her company.

 TOGETHER WITH THE ESTABLISHED pewter artist Nils Fougstedt, Estrid Ericson wanted to offer modern pewter objects at reasonable prices.
 They produced these themselves in the little workshop behind the store.
 Pewter quickly became one of the most exciting materials of the era, competing with the new glass and ceramics of the time than with metals such as silver and silver plating.
 Svenskt Tenn quickly gained recognition as an established brand of quality, and established a name for itself.
 In 1925, it received a gold medal at the World Exhibition in Paris.

 AFTER JUST A FEW YEARS, the name Svenskt Tenn had become misleading, as Estrid Ericson’s interest in interior design is what now dominates the company.
 Three years on, the store moves to larger premises on Strandvägen, where it is still located today.
 By the early 1930s, Svenskt Tenn has gained recognition as the most fashionable interior design store in Stockholm.
 Estrid Ericson commissions the Swedish functionalist architects Uno Åhrén and Björn Trägårdh as Svenskt Tenn’s unique range of furniture and interior designs take form.
 Estrid Ericson’s sense of beauty and quality evolve in tact with her wanderlust, and shopping expeditions take her to North and South America, England, France and Italy.